Skip to main content

 • A baccalaureate degree in agriculture, natural resources, or a closely related field from an accredited institution of higher education in the United States.

 • 24 credit hours of agriculture content is required for an agricultural teaching license.
 If these hours are not met prior to applying to the program, you can add these content courses to your LEAP program hours.
-The College of Agriculture and Life Sciences offers several introductory agriculture courses at a distance that can be taken to satisfy the requirement, or coursework may be completed at a local community college
+The College of Agriculture and Life Sciences offers several introductory agriculture courses at a distance that can be taken to satisfy the requirement.
+Alternatively, these agriculture content courses can be taken at a community college.

 • Minimum 2.75 GPA on all collegiate-level work